chris-lovejoy/youtube-titles-and-transcripts/reproduce/README.md

 * Create new csv containing columns for YouTube video ID, video title, video transcript, video categories and task ID (from HowTo100M dataset)
 * Add punctuated flag
 * Add additional columns for transcript length, defaultLanguage and defaultAudioLanguage (from YouTube)
+* Remove transcripts over 42,500 characters long as these are junk transcripts

 ### Clean Datasets